gitjeff05/jupyterlab-minimalist-image/README.md

 ## Use Certificates so you can use https

-There are some nice tools for using https locally should you want to.
+There are some nice tools for using https locally should the need arise.
 [Devcert](https://github.com/davewasmer/devcert) and [MakeCert](https://github.com/FiloSottile/mkcert) provide excellent tooling for not only generating certificates, but also for also signing them with a self-generated certificate authority.
 See the `./cert` directory as it has some direction to help you get setup with devcert.

-Once you have generated certs for localhost, it is as simple as mounting them and running:
+Once you have generated certs for localhost, it is as simple as mounting them and passing the location to the mounted certificates to jupyter lab:

 ```bash
 > docker run --rm -it -p 8888:8888 \